prawnsalad/KiwiIRC/README.md

     $npm install socket.io-client

-* If you're using SSL, create your certificate and key, place it in the node foder.
+* If you're using SSL, create your certificate and key, place it in the server foder.

 * Edit the configuration file